xinwenfu/VChat_GTER_CodeReuse/README.md

 	![Telnet](Images/Telnet2.png)

 ### Writing Shell Code
 This section covers the process used when writing the initial shellcode we will use to create a socket connection and bind it to the input/output of a Windows shell creating a reverse shell.
 #### Windows API/System Calls
 Operating systems do not expose the underlying systems and functionality directly to user space applications.
-The necessary functions of an operating system may be exposed through [systemcalls](https://learn.microsoft.com/en-us/cpp/c-runtime-library/system-calls?view=msvc-170#see-also), this is also done in [Linux/Unix](https://man7.org/linux/man-pages/man2/syscalls.2.html) systems.
+The necessary functions required by most applications may be exposed through [systemcalls](https://learn.microsoft.com/en-us/cpp/c-runtime-library/system-calls?view=msvc-170#see-also), this is done all major operating systems including [Linux/Unix](https://man7.org/linux/man-pages/man2/syscalls.2.html) and Windows systems.
 In either case when writing programs we often do not interface directly with the system calls, we use wrapper functions or an **API** implemented in one of a language's libraries.
-This means that if we are able to locate where in memory these library functions are loaded, we can inject the arguments necessary to make a call onto the stack and jump to the address of the API function *reusing* code that already exists in memory.
+This is done to simplify their use, loading the arguments into the correct registers before the system call is made and the transition to kernel space is preformed.
+This means that if we are able to locate where in memory these library functions are loaded, we can inject the necessary arguments onto the stack in order to make a call or jump to the address of the API function *reusing* code that already exists in memory.
 We can chain these function calls together in order to gain the same effect as a much larger payload that would normally include the necessary instructions to perform the system calls in the shellcode.

 The shellcode we could write, or in our case generate with `msfvenom`, often contains calls to a few notable *API* functions.
+These are some of these are listed below.
 #### WSAStartup
 The [WSAStartup(...)](https://learn.microsoft.com/en-us/windows/win32/api/winsock/nf-winsock-wsastartup) is a *Windows* function provided in the the `winsock.h` header file, which performs a call to the [LoadLibraryA](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) function in order to load the Windows Socket module allowing for the use of Windows Socket APIs.